New Student Information

 If you have questions about starting at Pitt, please reach out to our office - we are a great resource and happy to make this a smooth transition.

-Most upper-class students (sophomore, junior, senior) arrive to campus around Wednesday, August 19 or Thursday, August 20th.
-We encourage transfer students to jump into the Welcome Week schedule once you arrive and definitely plan to be on campus for Transfer Day.
-More information from our office will be coming to your Pitt email in the summer.
+The dates that most upper-class students (sophomore, junior, senior) arrive to campus to move into residence halls are yet to be determined.
+Pitt's move-in dates are subject to health and safety guidance provided by the COVID-19 Medical Response Office (CRMO).
+For the latest information, please visit coronavirus.pitt.edu.
+Upon arrival, we encourage transfer students to jump into the Welcome Week schedule and definitely plan to be on campus for Transfer Day.
+More information from our office will be coming to your Pitt email in July.

 Commuter Student Programs provides additional support, resources, and mentorship to our first-year commuter student community.
 Each first-year commuter student will receive direct communication from the Office of New Student Experience about Welcome Week.